gmcgoldr/algorand-tut/docs/transactions.md

 | `x` | `False` | `max(min_fee, x * num_bytes)` |
 | `0` | `False` | `min_fee` |

-The `first` and `last` members specify a range of rounds in which the transaction must be committed, otherwise it is dropped.
+The `first` and `last` members specify a range of rounds in which the transaction must be confirmed, otherwise it is dropped.
 The round is a counter which increases each time a block is committed.
 In its current configuration,
 the network commits a block every `4.5` seconds on average, but this will probably be reduced with network upgrades.

-Calling `AlgodClient.suggested_parmas` will default to a non-flat fee, with `fee` set to the network minimum fee.
+Calling `AlgodClient.suggested_params` will default to a non-flat fee, with `fee` set to the network minimum fee.
 This means the transaction fee will scale with the transaction size, and while the network is not congested you can either set `flat_fee` to `True`,